mongodb/stitch-examples/iot-security-system/README.md

 ### Component Diagram

-## How to set up and run this project

-There are quite a few moving parts, as you can see from the above list.

-### Hardware
+### Hardware you'll need

-We chose our hardware based on the availability of IFTTT services.
+We chose our hardware based on the availability of IFTTT services (see below).
+Once you have your devices, you'll need to set them up with their respective smartphone apps, create accounts with the vendors, and all the stuff you normally do when setting up smarthome devices.

 #### Camera
 A [D-Link Connected Home Camera](http://us.dlink.com/product-category/home-solutions/connected-home/cameras/) of some kind.
 We used the [DCS-935L HD WiFi Camera](http://us.dlink.com/products/connect/hd-wi-fi-camera/).